Sample-efficient LLM Optimization with Reset Replay: The Primacy Bias in LLM Optimization

 \section{The Primacy Bias in LLM Optimization}

 This section examines how initial training phases can disproportionately affect the LLM finetuning process due to primacy bias.
-To start, let us review how previous work~\citep{nikishin2022primacy,zhou2022fortuitous} defined \textbf{the primacy bias} in deep reinforcement learning as follows: \begin{definition} A tendency to overfit initial experiences that damages the rest of the learning process. \end{definition} In the context of LLM finetuning, current optimization paradigms often rely on RL or preference-based rewards and collect data via off-policy methods.
-Typically, a policy periodically rolls out several responses and selects preferences based on the reward verifier.
-This makes us curious whether there will be primacy bias in finetuning.
-For this, we present two experiments focused on the LLM finetuning, aiming to illustrate the phenomenon's existence in improper learning from early data.
-Firstly, we demonstrate that over-training an LLM exclusively on its initial data can irreparably damage the rest of the learning process.
-Secondly, our experiments reveal that the applicability of the initial experience of LLMs is uncertain during the training process.
+To start, let us review how previous work~\citep{nikishin2022primacy,zhou2022fortuitous} defined \textbf{the primacy bias} in deep reinforcement learning as follows: \begin{definition} \textit{A tendency to overfit initial experiences that damages the rest of the learning process.} \end{definition} In the context of LLM post-training, it is crucial to distinguish between strictly on-policy methods (e.g., PPO or RLVR) and off-policy methods (e.g., standard DPO).
+Our focus here centers on the vulnerabilities inherent in learning from data batches.
+Even in iterative paradigms where a policy periodically rolls out responses to form a static batch for subsequent updates, the optimizer is effectively performing offline learning on early-stage data.
+This raises the critical question of whether primacy bias occurs during such fine-tuning.
+To this end, we present two experiments focused on LLM post-training, aiming to illustrate the existence of this phenomenon induced by the improper learning of early-stage data.
+Firstly, we demonstrate that over-training an LLM exclusively on its initial static batch can irreparably damage the rest of the learning process.
+Secondly, our experiments reveal that the applicability of the initial experiences of LLMs is uncertain during the training process.